 Want to learn more about exterior displays?
 Read our guide to designing storefront signs.

-POP displays are temporary digital or physical displays located around products you want to draw attention to or advertise.
-They can promote product features, showcase deals, break up clutter, or draw attention to an exciting item.
-POP displays are also great for breaking up clutter in high-volume product areas, filling open spaces, and guiding customers through your store.
+POP displays can promote product features, showcase deals, break up clutter, or draw attention to an exciting item.
+They are also great for breaking up clutter in high-volume product areas, filling open spaces, and guiding customers through your store.

 Here are some visual merchandising guidelines when working on your POP displays: